-5. Employee benefits are referred to any goods or services provided free to employees.
+- 5. Employee benefits are referred to any goods or services provided free to employees.
 Employee benefits (EB) include any right, privilege, service or facility provided free of charge to employees.
-Goods and services acquired and given as employee benefits are considered as used "for the purpose of business".

-- 6. There are two situations that can be classified as employee benefits: - (a) given or provided by an employer to an employee; or - (b) given or provided by another person on behalf of the employer to employee.
+Goods and services acquired and given as employee benefits are considered as used "for the purpose of business". - 6.
+There are two situations that can be classified as employee benefits: - (a) given or provided by an employer to an employee; or

-7. Generally, a taxable person is entitled to claim GST incurred on goods and services acquired by him which is used for the purpose of his business in the making of taxable supplies and the taxable person is required to account for output tax on the supplies.
+- (b) given or provided by another person on behalf of the employer to employee. - 7.
+Generally, a taxable person is entitled to claim GST incurred on goods and services acquired by him which is used for the purpose of his business in the making of taxable supplies and the taxable person is required to account for output tax on the supplies.
 Similar treatment applies to employee benefits.
-However, for employee benefits, anything that is stated in a contract of service of employees to be given free to the employees, output tax need not be accounted for irrespective of its value.
-Input tax incurred in the acquisition of goods or services is claimable.

-8. Further, if it is not stated in the contract of employment, taxable goods provided free to the employees are subject to GST (subject to gift rule of RM500).
+However, for employee benefits, anything that is stated in a contract of service of employees, contract of employment or company policy such as in company's handbook to be given free to the employees, output tax need not be accounted for irrespective of its value.
+Input tax incurred in the acquisition of goods or services is claimable. - 8.
+Further, if it is not stated in the contract of employment, taxable goods provided free to the employees are subject to GST (subject to gift rule of RM500).
 Input tax incurred in the making of the taxable supply is claimable.
-However, for those exempted and blocked input tax goods, output tax need not be accounted for on such gift of goods but input tax incurred is NOT claimable.
+However, for those zero rated, exempted or blocked input tax goods, output tax need not be accounted for on such gift of goods.
+Input tax incurred for zero rated goods given free is claimable but NOT for exempted and blocked input tax goods.